bcgov/just-ask/README.md

 # Deployment

-The project is deployed via ArgoCD.
+The project is deployed via a workflow in the [bcgov/bcgov-just-ask](https://github.com/bcgov/bcgov-just-ask) repo.

 # Contributions